proway2/go-igrf/README.md

 ## Overall accuracy

-There are almost 900 unittests and results are compared against those generated from FORTRAN.
+There are far more than 1000+ unittests and results are compared against those generated from FORTRAN.
 - Max allowed absolute error: 0.005
 - Max allowed relative error: 0.2 %